orbcode/orbuculum/README.md

 The data flowing from the SWO pin can be encoded either using NRZ (UART) or RZ (Manchester) formats.
 The pin is a dedicated one that would be used for TDO when the debug interface is in JTAG mode.
+We've demonstrated
+ITM feeds of around 4.3MBytes/sec on a STM32F427 via SWO with Manchester encoding running at 48Mbps.

 The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
 There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.
+We've demonstrated ITM feeds of around 12.5MBytes/sec on a STM32F427 via 4 bit parallel trace.

 Whatever it's source, orbuculum takes this data flow and makes it accessible to tools on the host PC.
 At its core it takes the data from the source, decodes it and presents it on a network